software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/08-scripting.md

 # Scripting

-In order to automate a process that includes Protostar operations, you may want to build a script in language of your choice.
+In order to automate a process that includes Protostar operations, you may want to build a script in the language of your choice.

 This tutorial shows a simple example of how to do such a thing using scripting in bash.